 We can use this expression to obtain the IS curve for this model.
-As before, we start with the Keynesian cross diagram shown in Figure II-1.
+As usual when we are interested in the IS curve, we start with the Keynesian cross diagram; it is shown in Figure II-1.
 The diagram is drawn for a given value of the interest rate.
 The point where the planned expenditure line crosses the 45-degree line shows equilibrium income in the goods market given the interest rate.
-To derive the IS curve, we suppose the interest rate rises.
+To derive the IS curve, we suppose that the interest rate rises.
 The increase in the interest rate decreases two components of planned expenditure, investment and the net capital outflow.
 As the figure shows, the planned expenditure line shifts down, and so equilibrium income falls.
 Thus, there is a negative relationship between the interest rate and equilibrium income.
 That is, there is a downward-sloping IS curve, just as there is in a closed economy.
 It is shown together with the MP curve in Figure II-2.
 As before, the IS and MP curves determine the interest rate and output.